tunzor/llc-python-intro-snippets/README.md

 `ex5-image-manipulation.py`

 This will crop, resize, and rotate the photo of the Toronto skyline in the ex5 folder and save the new copies in the same folder.

 ---

+`ex6-weather-api.py`

+This will use the [MetaWeather](https://www.metaweather.com) API to find the temperature and weather of a city for five days.
+More info about APIs can be found [here](https://zapier.com/learn/apis/chapter-1-introduction-to-apis/).

+---